The Legend of Chief Shannon Kent

 Born in Oswego, New York, but raised in Pine Plains by her parents Stephen and Mary Smith, her youth was spent playing volleyball, running track, and riding horses.
 In fact, her talent for language started on the polo field: she learned Spanish so that she could converse with the stable hands.

 Mariah Smith, her younger sister, followed her footsteps into equestrianism, with Shannon often training and acting as her mentor.
-“Since I was five, she was always out riding with me, showing me new things.”
+“Since I was 5, she was always out riding with me, showing me new things.”

 Kent never lost her passion for horses, and she and Mariah often talked about opening a ranch someday that would offer equestrian therapy for veterans with post-traumatic stress disorder and children with emotional and developmental issues.